 Marginal Cost (MC) is the change in total cost resulting from a one-unit change in output.
 This is also U-shaped.

 Long run production costs include all costs after plant and industry size are allowed to change (expand or contract).
 The long run ATC curve shows the least cost per unit at which any output can be produced after the firm has had time to make all appropriate adjustments in its resources.
 In long run cost, the issue of economies of scale arises.

-Economies of Scale and Return to Scale
+Economies and Diseconomies of Scale

 Economies of scale are related to and can easily be confused with the notion of returns to scale.
 Where economies of scale refer to the relationship between a firm's costs and output, returns to scale describe the relationship between inputs and outputs in a long-run (all inputs variable) production function.
 A production function has constant returns to scale if when an input is increased by 1 unit, output will increase by the same proportion.
 Decreasing returns to scale is when input in increased by 1 unit, output will increase by less than 1 unit.
 Increasing returns to scale is when input is increased by 1 unit, output will increase by more than 1 unit.

-As stated above, returns to scale show the relationship between inputs and output.
 Economies of scale show a different relationship which is the relationship between cost and inputs.
 Economies of scale explain the relationship between the long run average cost and the production of a unit of good; in this case average cost will be decreasing with increases in output.
 On the other hand, diseconomies of scale explain the relationship between the long run average cost and output when average cost is increasing with increases in output.